Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Spaces and Groups with small order breakpoint

 \end{lemma}

-\begin{proof} $(1)$ Take in $G$ a relation $u = s_1s_2\dots s_n$, $s_i\in S$ such that $u$ is not a consequence of shorter relations of $G$ (since $G$ is not finitely presented, there are infinitely many such $u$).
-Consider in $\Gamma(G,S)$ a path starting at arbitrary vertex and having labelling $u$.
-This is a cycle $c_u$ with length $n$, assume it is not an isometric imbedding.
-Then some two vertices $v_i$ and $v_j$ are connected with a path $p$ such that $p$ has less edges than both parts of $c_u$ between $v_i$ and $v_j$.
+\begin{proof} $(1)$ Take in $G$ a cyclically irreducible relation $u = s_1s_2\dots s_n$, $s_i\in S$ such that $u$ is not a consequence of shorter relations of $G$ (since $G$ is not finitely presented, there are infinitely many such $u$).
+Consider in $\Gamma(G,S)$ a path starting at an arbitrary vertex and having labelling $u$.
+This is a cycle $c_u$ with length $n$, assume it is not an isometric embedding.
+Then some two vertices $v_i$ and $v_j$ are connected with a path $p$ such that $p$ has fewer edges than both parts of $c_u$ between $v_i$ and $v_j$.
 If we keep one of these parts and replace another one by $p$, we obtain two relations in $G$ that are shorter than $u$ and imply $u$.
 This contradiction implies the first claim.

-$(2)$ To prove the second part of the lemma, it is sufficient to take an isometric imbedding of a long cycle, choose another, much longer isometrically imbedded cycle that has a long common word with the first one, and finally take a third, long but much shorter than the second one isometrically imbedded cycle which has a long almost antipodal common subword with the second one.
+$(2)$ To prove the second part of the lemma, it is sufficient to take an isometric embedding of a long cycle, choose another, much longer isometrically embedded cycle that has a long common word with the first one, and finally take a third, long but much shorter than the second one isometrically embedded cycle which has a long almost antipodal common subword with the second one.

 More precisely, we argue as follows.
 For a word $u$ in the alphabet $S$ we denote by $l_S(u)$ its length.
 From $(1)$ we know that there exists an infinite sequence of words $(u_i)$ in the alphabet $S$ such that $\lim_{i\to \infty} l_{S}(u_i) = \infty$ and for any $i$ and any $g\in G$, the path in $\Gamma(G,S)$, starting at $g$ and labelled $u_i$ is an isometric image of a cycle of length $l_{S} (u_i)$.